- What is poor mental health?

 - What does good mental health look like?

-- What is mental health and mental ill health?
+- What is the difference between mental health and mental illness?

 What is poor mental health?